 3 hours 5 minutes waiting time.

 Instructions: Chalka z kruszonka – Polish sweet bread with crumble

-Heat the milk together with the butter on low heat until the butter is completely dissolved.
-Turn off the flame and put aside until the milk becomes barely lukewarm.
-If you use the vanilla bean to split it in half, extract the seeds and add them to the milk at the beginning of the cooking.
+Heat the milk together with the butter on low heat until the butter is completely melted.
+Turn off the flame and put aside until your milk becomes barely lukewarm.
+If you use the vanilla bean split it in half, extract the seeds and add them to the milk at the beginning of the cooking.

-In a bowl mix the flour with dry yeast.
+In a bowl mix the flour with active dry yeast.
 Add sugar and a pinch of salt and mix again.
 Combine egg, egg yolks and vanilla extract (if used) and begin mixing.
-Begin to pour the milk with the butter repeatedly stirring and pausing between the addition.
-Work the dough for 10 minutes until it becomes smooth, elastic and homogeneous.
+Begin to pour the milk with the butter while continue stirring.
+Knead the dough for 10 minutes until it becomes smooth and elastic.

 Place the dough in a slightly oiled bowl, cover with the plastic wrap and let it rise for 2 hours or until it doubles the volume.
 The rising times are approximate, it can take more or less time depending on the temperature of the environment, the freshness of the yeast, the strength of the flour and other factors not related to the recipe.

 Deflate the dough.
 Divide it into 3 or 4 equal parts (depends on whether you want to make the braid of 3 or 4 strands).
 Deflate each part with your fingertips and stretch it until you create an oval.
 Bend the tip of the oval towards the center (as in the photo) and roll the dough.
 Continue in this way with the other pieces and set aside for 5 minutes.